Every Elementary Higher Topos has a Natural Number Object: Introduction

 I want to thank Egbert Rijke and Mike Shulman for making me aware that this result holds in homotopy type theory.
 I want to specially thank Mike Shulman for finding an error in a previous version of this paper and suggesting an alternative approach that has led to the correction.
+I also want to thank the referee for many helpful suggestions that have significantly improved the exposition and organization of the paper.
 I would also like to thank the Max-Planck-Institut f{\"u}r Mathematik for its hospitality and financial support.